 Chat to the staff who, in my experience, are willing to discuss all aspects of winemaking in Georgia.
 Grab a seat by the tall tables in the air-conditioned main room or take your glass outside and sit by the green garden overlooking the enormous granite buildings of parliament and central banks.

 Try the excellent Dakishvili family selection dry red Saperavi, fermented in qvevri and aged in Limousin oak for 12 months.
+A delicious red wine variety to try.

 Open every day (from around noon) until 10 pm